httpwg/wg-materials/ietf117/minutes.md

 Lucas Pardue: Job security enthusiast.
 You haven't caused the problem but you've pulled the covers off something gross, and that's a shame but we need to fix this stuff especially the 1.1.
 It won't happen but it can.

-WL: We had a similar issue with NPT where existed uses squatting over a whole bunch of fielsd that were suppost te dbe gree.
+WL: We had a similar issue with NPT where existed uses squatting over a whole bunch of fields that were suppost to be [???].
 It was bad.

-KO: I'd prefer just banning this behavour [...]
+KO: I'd prefer just banning this behavior [...]

-Alex Chernyakhovsky (AC) - I think we are crossing the threshould were contiuning to invest in new performance features like this in H1 is a waste of time.
+Alex Chernyakhovsky (AC) - I think we are crossing the threshold were continuing to invest in new performance features like this in H1 is a waste of time.
 Just say H2+ only

 BS: Not an optimisation, just correctness.
 We need to cater to proxies that speak H/1 on the backend.

 ### Unprompted Authentication - David Schinazi

-TP - Authour of PrivacyPass auth scheme - would like to see alignment.
+TP - Author of PrivacyPass auth scheme - would like to see alignment.
 We did bas64 in quotes.
 That's what it had to be because it could start with a number.

 DS - Can the token start with a number